Sudharma/VariableNameConversion/README.md

 Also there is a extension for GenericVisitorAdapter and VoidVisitorAdapter this is because if we need to refactor the returntype of any methods or so , it comes handy.

 I have used JavaParser and also guvava  as supporting libraries.
-If I am correct is the JavaParser the one with bonus points :)?

 #Usage :